-Jill is a Quality Specialist, certified Preschool CLASS Observer, and an instructor for Expanding Quality for Infants and Toddlers (EQIT) and Strengthening Families.
-She holds an AAS in Early Childhood Education from CCD and a Bachelor’s degree Organizational Management from Ashford University, San Diego, CA. She is happily married to her husband Phil, and between the two of them, they share a beautiful extended family of six and one adorable grandson.
+Jill is an Early Childhood Quality Coach, certified Preschool CLASS Observer, and an instructor for Expanding Quality for Infants and Toddlers (EQIT) and Strengthening Families.
+She holds an AAS in Early Childhood Education from CCD and a bachelor’s degree in Organizational Management from Ashford University, San Diego, CA. She is happily married to her husband Phil, and between the two of them, they share a beautiful extended family of six and one adorable grandson.

 Jill has an extensive, well rounded background in ECE which includes over 22 years of working in every level of the field.
 Her experience also includes working with and supporting non-profit, for profit, traditional, Montessori, family child care home providers, religious, Head Start and Early Head Start programs.
 She is also skilled in ECERS and ITERS.